 Our second facility is planned for Pasco, Washington.
 It was initially planned as a32-pond facility, but has been increased to a 40-pond facility to meet anticipated demand.
 We acquired our site for the Pasco facility in June 2021 and plan for project completion by the second quarter of 2022, along with the site being fully commissioned by the third quarter of 2022.
 Our third facility is planned as a 32-pond facility for a location in Colorado.
-We are in the due diligence phase of a site for our Colorado facility and anticipate, subject to completion of due diligence, closing on the site property in the fourth quarter of 2021, with the facility completed and operational by the third quarter of 2022 and fully commissioned by the fourth quarter of 2022.
+We are in the due diligence phase of a site for our Colorado facility and anticipate, subject to completion of due diligence, closing on the site property in the fourth quarter of 2021, with the facility commissioned by the third quarter of 2022 and fully commissioned by the fourth quarter of 2022.
+Our fourth of 2022 and fully commissioned by the fourth quarter of 2022.
 Our fourth facility is planned for a location in Nevada.
 We are in the due diligence phase for our Nevada facility and anticipate, subject to completion of due diligence, closing on the site property in January of 2022 with construction to begin thereafter in the first quarter of 2022 and with the facility to be operational and completed by the first quarter of 2023.